ibm-cloud-docs/pattern-watson-speech-vision/watson-design.md

 ### Integrating with** **Maximo Visual Inspection Edge

-**Maximo Visual Inspection Edge** is a web-based application that you can integrate with** **Maximo Visual Inspection** **to perform AI-based inspections at the edge.
+**Maximo Visual Inspection Edge** is a web-based application that you can integrate with **Maximo Visual Inspection** to perform AI-based inspections at the edge.
 You can collect images to train AI models or use trained models to inspect images from cameras that are positioned close to edge activities, such as assembly-line operations.

-**Maximo Visual Inspection Edge** uses data sets and trained models that are stored in** **Maximo Visual Inspection.
-In** **Maximo Visual Inspection Edge, you create inspections that process images from input sources, such as cameras or network folders.
+**Maximo Visual Inspection Edge** uses data sets and trained models that are stored in** **Maximo Visual Inspection**.
+In **Maximo Visual Inspection Edge**, you create inspections that process images from input sources, such as cameras or network folders.
 These inspections either collect images to train models or use trained models and rules to inspect images.
 You specify the data sets where you want to store the processed images so that models can be refined and retrained.

 https://www.ibm.com/docs/en/mas-cd/maximo-vi/continuous-delivery?topic=maximo-visual-inspection-edge